icewolfz/jiMUD/docs/codeeditor.designer.md

           - `Long` the long description of the armor
           - `Nouns` a comma delimited list of nouns
           - `Adjectives` a comma delimited list of adjectives
-          - `ID` a comma delimitied list of ids, not needed of nouns/adjectives are enough
+          - `ID` a comma delimited list of ids, not needed of nouns/adjectives are enough
         - `Limbs` the missing limbs, can be from a predefined list, or a comma delimited list of limbs to match
         - `Description` the description to use for the type and if the missing limbs match
         - `Max wearable` the maximum amount of this armor that can be worn at one time